Moddable-OpenSource/moddable/documentation/devices/m5core_ink.md

 The Moddable SDK Piu examples that do not depend on touch generally seem to work as-is, though some don't look their best on an ePaper display.
 The display refresh rate on the M5Core Ink is about 3 FPS, so examples like `balls` will not look good.

-There are several example applications in the Moddable SDK that show how to take make best use of the M5Paper.
+There are several example applications in the Moddable SDK that show how to take make best use of the M5Core Ink.
 See the [ePaper blog](https://blog.moddable.com/blog/epaper#examples) post for details.

 <a id="documentation"></a>
 ### Documentation